megandieudonne/CyborgCuntGlitch/README.md

 <h2>Care</h2>
 <p>To keep things tidy for your Downloads folder, folders are organised alphabetically by First Name, Last Name.
 File types are mostly: .md, .pdf, .jpg, .png and are named by Title, (Year).</p>

-<p>Some folders contain markdown files named "Link List".
+<p>Some folders contain a markdown file named "Link List".
 This is a directory of hyperlinks that navigate to another location, usually relating to the primary folder.</p>

 <p>This repository is always in progress and fully accessible.</p>